Unbiasedness and Optimization of Regional Weight Cancellation: Unbiasedness of Cancellation

-\subsubsection{Averaging over all Scattering Events}
+\subsection{Averaging over all Scattering Events}

 Consider the following particle history.
 A neutron enters a collision at $P_1$, and then leaves that collision at $P_2$.
 The particle then undergoes a flight and experiences a fission at $P_3$.
 The fission at $P_3$ then contributes to the fission emission density at $P_4$.
-It is assumed that $P_4$ is located within the generalized phase space region $\mathcal{R}$.
-This partial particle history is depicted in Fig.~\ref{fig:collisions}.
+It is assumed that $P_4$ is located within the generalized phase space region $\mathcal{R}$, which will act as our cancellation region. \footnote{While our previous work in Ref.~\citenum{Belanger2021} used cancellations which only spanned space, we now consider cancellation regions spanning all dimensions of phase space.
+We therefore must consider three spatial dimensions, two dimensions for direction, and one dimension for energy.} This partial particle history is depicted in Fig.~\ref{fig:collisions}.
 Despite the fact that $\pos_4=\pos_3$, $P_3$ is not, in general, located in the cancellation region $\RR$, as $\dir_3$ and $E_3$ may not be within the domain of $\RR$.
 In order to examine the fission emission density at point $P_4$, we must first determine the collision density $\psi(P_3)$, for a given collision at $P_1$.
 From Eq.~\eqref{eq:psi} and Eq.~\eqref{eq:chi}, it follows that \begin{widetext}

 The integral over $P_1$ in Eq.~\eqref{eq:psi_P3} indicates that $\psi(P_3)$ is a sum of contributions from all possible initial phase space points $P_1$ for which $\dir_3 = \dirto{\pos_1}{\pos_3}$.

 The fission emission density $\chi_f(P_4)$ is defined as